Tamer-Mansour/Docker-config-with-zscaler/README.md

 6. Save and close the `Dockerfile`.

-7. Place the `ZscalerRootCertificate-2048-SHA256.crt` file in the same directory as the `Dockerfile`.
+7. Place the `Zscaler certificate` file in the same directory as the `Dockerfile`.

 8. Open a command prompt or PowerShell window.